Narcissistic Projection: Know It & Handle It (With Examples)

 Emotional Toll of Narcissistic Projection

-Victims may feel confused and anxious, develop a victim mentality and start blaming themselves for every fault in the relationship, and may begin to doubt and undermine their self-worth.
+Targets of narcissistic projection may feel confused and anxious, develop a victim mentality, and start to blame themselves for every fault in the relationship.
+They may begin to doubt and undermine their self-worth.

 Since narcissists project their own flaws onto their unsuspecting victims, this defense mechanism works like a form of gaslighting that makes it difficult for their victims to recognize the truth behind the accusations.